 The closed exam will be conducted by the members of the Thesis Advisory Committee (except the mentor).
 Other members of the graduate faculty may attend the exam with the approval of the DGS.
-The DGS will make a determination about whether a faculty member's presence is warranted in consultation with the student and committee members.
+The DGS will determine whether a faculty member's presence is warranted in consultation with the student and committee members.
 The visitors may not take part in the formal questioning of the candidate nor the decision regarding whether the student has passed or failed the exam.
 The format for the closed examination will be determined by the committee but generally includes a brief oral presentation by the student followed by a question/answer period.
 The exam should last no longer than 2 hours.
 In determining whether the student has passed or failed, the committee will evaluate both the written thesis and the student's ability to answer questions about their research.
-At the end of the examination, the student is asked to leave the room while the committee discusses the examination.
+At the end of the examination, the student is asked to leave the room while the committee discusses the examination and evaluates the student's performance.
 The SACS forms may be filled out at this time but should not be submitted to the Graduate School until both portions of the exam are completed.

 No earlier than 2 weeks after the successful completion of the closed exam, the student will present the public portion of the exam.
 This will be in the form of a standard one-hour seminar on their research.
 The Program Manager can help make arrangements for this presentation and send out notifications.
-The graduate school must be notified no later than 14 days in advance of the open portion of the exam using the form available on the Graduate School website (see the Forms List Appendix below).
-Notification to the Graduate School of the Exam Date will not be made until the student passes the closed portion of the exam.
+The Defense Request Form must be digitally submitted to the Graduate School at least two weeks in advance of the open exam using the form available on the Graduate School website.
+Notification to the Graduate School of the exam date will not be made until the student passes the closed portion of the exam.
 Thus, if the open defense is scheduled for 2 weeks after the closed defense, the student should realize the open defense may need to be canceled if the student does not pass the closed exam or if the committee requires written changes to the Thesis document or remediation of some aspect of the oral defense before certifying a pass.
 No exceptions will be granted except under extreme circumstances at the discretion of the DGS in consultation with the Examining Committee.
 Students wanting to ensure that they are allowed to participate in the Commencement exercises for the year they graduate should make sure they complete both portions of the Final Exam well in advance of the Graduate School deadline for submitting paperwork for Graduation.